rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

     print("Saved to disk!")
 {% endhighlight %}

 Once the graph is built, we can perform the addagram sequence generation by performing DFS traversals on it using the DFS method with the specified arguments.
 Ideally, one would want to persist the graph on disk so that it can be reused whenever needed.
-This is precisely what's done in the gist.
+This is precisely what's done in the gist, which also includes a simple CLI for accepting dictionaries, words, maximum lengths and choosing whether to use the DAG version or the trial-and-error version of the addagram generator.

 ## Conclusion(!)
 The implementation I wrote builds the graph in less than 2 seconds.
 Furthermore, the DAG version of the generator runs twice as fast as the trial-and-error method in generating the same set of words!
 This proves that every thoughtful optimization makes a huge difference in performance.
 This was a very big learning experience in working with Python and problem solving in general.
 This also happens to be my first blog post as well, so I'll be happy if I can get pointers on improving my writing and presentation.
 If you want to ask any questions, feel free to send me a mail!